abrookins/radar/README.md

 	wrk -t12 -c400 -d30s "http://localhost:8081/?lat=45.548&lng=-122.6"

-Just give it the port you are running `radar` on and a lat/long coordinate in Portland.
+Send the web service a lat/long coordinate in Portland, Oregon as `lat` and `lng` GET parameters.

 Output on my machine: